mohit-ksahu/vui/README.md

 ## Setup with Bundlers (optional)

-If you use Vite/Webpack/Parcel, import VegaUI in your entry file:
+If you use Vite/Webpack/Parcel, import VUI in your entry file:

 ```js
 import "./components/index.css";